dlm1223/nfl-simulation/README.md

-NFL Drive Simulation: Long Passes are good
+﻿NFL Drive Simulation: Long Passes are good
 --------------------------------------
 In this post I’ll use simulation to test out different play-calling strategies.
 Certain decisions are already clear like not running against